-Capitulations was the word used for agreements or contracts signed between Royalty and civilians at the time.
-This statue below (in Granada) captures the moment in 1492.
+The word, Capitulations means agreements or contracts.
+Specifically between Royalty and civilians.
+This statue below (on Gran Via in Granada) captures the moment of the signing of the documents in 1492.

-The Capitulations of Santa Fe between Christopher Columbus and the Catholic Monarchs were signed in this location over 500 years ago.
-The documents actually took over 3 months to prepare.
-The originals have not been kept, the earliest copy is from 1493.
-The documents are kept in el Archivo de la Corona de Aragón, in Barcelona and in Seville in the Real del Archivo General de Indias.
+The Capitulations of Santa Fe was an agreement between Christopher Columbus and the Catholic Monarchs.
+Signed in Santa Fé over 500 years ago.
+Although the documents actually took over 3 months to prepare, the originals have not been kept.
+The earliest copy is from 1493.
+The documents are in el Archivo de la Corona de Aragón.
+Also in Barcelona and Seville in the Real del Archivo General de Indias.

-This document is a key moment in Spanish history as his gave the support to Columbus project which went on to discover the Americas.
+This Capitulations document is a key moment in Spanish history.
+This agreement supported Columbus and his project to discover the Americas.
 Christopher Columbus would receive 10% of the riches and goods that he got along the journey.

 The stalls are along Calle Real and close to Plaza de España in the town of Santa Fé.
-Children’s activities will be mainly held on the Plaza Garcilaso.
+Children’s activities take place at Plaza Garcilaso.
 Storytelling, donkey rides and craft working sessions are just a few of the activities for the little ones.

 The celebration usually take place on the third weekend of April each year, yet this festivity will not happen in 2020 due to COVID 19.